ClayGifford1/ClayGifford1/README.md

 Current project...

-  A pathfinding visualizer written in Javascript for the web.
+  A pathfinding visualizer written in Javascript intended to function as a reactive web app.
   The goal is to solidy my understanding of data structures and algorithms related to search as well as principles of User Interface design.